riverma/tabla-abbrv/README.md

 ## Usage Examples

-Below is a list of supported abbreviations and their conversions:
+Below is a list of supported abbreviations and their conversions.

+NOTE: subsets of the below abbreviations are also supported!
+It is not an exhaustive list.
+Please play around, as various combinations of the below abbreviations can lead to more complicated long form Tabla sentences.

 | Short Form | Long Form |
 | --- | --- |